elunna/hackem/hackem_changelog.md

     - An uncursed scroll will label such items as 'magical'
     - a blessed scroll will identify fully those same items (except beatitude).
 - [x] scroll of flood (un)
-    - Remove possibility of instadeath
+    - Removed possibility of instadeath
     - Scrolls of Flood resist blanking
     - In addition to the "Saved by the bell!" grave with a bell on top, include a "Apres moi, le deluge." grave with a scroll of flood on top.
 Idea by tedav.

 ### Tools/Weapon Tools:

 - [x] lute
     - When played, has a small chance of ending confusion effects.
 - [x] bagpipe
     - When played, will aggravate monsters unless you have high dexterity and experience level.
 - [x] horn of blasting
     - Deals sonic damage when applied, similar to the Fire and frost horn.
     - Immune to sonic damage
 - [x] fishing pole
     - Can be used on water sources to fish for stuff.
     - Can also grab small objects out of water.
 - [x] magic candle
     - Similar to a magic lamp, but not capable to granting wishes
 - [x] keg
     - Contains a very large number of potions of booze.
     - Quaffing from the keg will consume a single potion;
     - applying the keg will consume all the potions, potentially killing the player via alcohol poisoning.
 - [x] masks
     - Can be worn on the face like a blindfold.
     - When worn, you turn into the type of creature the mask is of.
     - A mask's BUC status degrades when taken off.
     - Cursed masks will break and damage you when used.
 - [x] Eight ball (plastic Orb)
-  - The Magic 8-Ball has been removed;
     - Ordinary eight balls can be shaken (when applied) and read for fortunes.
     - Not generated randomly.
 - [x] torch
     - (The slashem implementation of torches was a bit cumbersome for the player, you could only have a lit torch by wielding it and applying a torch would auto-wield it)
     - Removed requirement for torches to be wielded.
     - Applying does not auto-wield the torch
     - Unwielding does not snuff the torch.
     - Dwarves in mines frequently get lit torches now.
     - Putting lit torches into containers auto-snuffs.
     - Clubs can be dipped into oil and turned into torches (from dnh)
     - Torches do an extra 1d6 vs non-fire resistant, and double damage vs cold resistant.
 - [x] Spoons
     - Raised damage to 1d2 vs small and large.
     - Convicts starting weapon (uses knife skill)
     - Base item for Iron Spoon Of Liberation.
     - Spoons don't generate randomly.
 [x] Lightsabers:
     - [x] green lightsaber
     - [x] blue lightsaber
     - [x] red lightsaber
     - [x] double-red-light-saber
     - Lightsabers count as weapon/tools
     - Lit lightsabers act as a light source.
     - We can force locks and break down doors with #force
     - We can also cut through iron bars and open iron safes.
     - Putting a lit lightsaber into a bag/container snuffs it.

 ### Gems: